Key takeaways

 Assessing the economic fallout

-Given the inter-connected relationship among economies across the globe, concerns about the economic fallout on the worldwide economy persist.
+Given the inter-connected relationship among economies across the globe, concerns about the worldwide economic fallout persist.
 Energy is a key part of the equation on multiple fronts.
 For example, Russia provides approximately 10% of the world’s oil output.
-Russia, in coordination with the Organization of Petroleum Exporting Countries (OPEC)+, has implemented supply cuts.
-2
+Russia, in coordination with the Organization of Petroleum Exporting Countries (OPEC)+, has implemented supply cuts.2

 “If global tensions continue to escalate, this would clearly present a negative event risk that could have a detrimental impact on markets, at least on the margins,” says Tom Hainlin, national investment strategist at U.S. Bank Wealth Management.